novaeco/lizardnova/README.md

 controller drivers.
 Data about the animals is expected in JSON format and can be stored on the device for display.

+Additional documentation can be found in the [docs](docs/) directory.

 ## Hardware requirements
 - ESP32 development board
 - LCD using an ST7262 controller